Tips for Solving Re Order Paragraphs

 Significantly, most of the times the sentences in all the paragraphs follow a progression built by the S- V- O approach that states that:

-Every sentence is made up of a subject, verb and an object.
+Every sentence is made up of a subject, verb, and object.

 As a sequential sentence of every paragraph has its corresponding relevance with the previous sentence…..the object of the first sentence becomes the subject of the next sentence.
 Such relation can also be sighted by identifying the reference of some relatively synonymous, consequential, acronym nous terms and phrases forming sub-sequential sentences.